TinyLara/TinyLara/README.md

                       /____/
 ```

 TinyLara is a Simple PHP Framework based on Composer, looks like a Tiny Laravel.
 [Read the documentation](https://github.com/TinyLara/TinyLara/wiki).
+TinyLara supports PHP7 now!

 ## Start
 ### Download: